-- Basics: teachers, instructional materials, facilities
+- · Basics: teachers, instructional materials, facilities

-- Parent and family engagement
+- · Parent and family engagement

-- Local climate survey
+- · Local climate survey

-- Access to a broad course of study
+- · Access to a broad course of study

 District focus and investment in a math curriculum, TERC Investigations, and associated Cognitively Guided Instruction (CGI) professional development, appears to have shown results.
-Actions and Services such as professional development workshops and inquiry lab cycles (coaching), professional development workshops and inquiry lab cycles (coaching) for (Columbia) Readers Workshop, coaching and support from Marin County Office of Education (MCOE) personnel, math intervention groups and/or extended learning, and the implementation of (Columbia) Readers and Writers Workshop curriculum maps have been a priority.
-The adoption of ELA curriculum, (Columbia) Readers Workshop, in 2018-19 has provided more consistent and comprehensive ELA/ELD instruction across all grade levels, which has continued to improve with ongoing professional development.
+Actions and Services such as professional development workshops and inquiry lab cycles (coaching), individual teacher CGI math coaching, math intervention groups, and the implementation of a consistent CGI math workshop have been a priority.
+The adoption of ELA curriculum, including K-2 phonics, has provided more consistent and comprehensive ELA/ELD instruction across all grade levels, which has continued to improve with ongoing professional development.
 Opportunities for professional development for both ELA and mathematics guadrupled from 2017-18 to 2018-19 and 2019-20, where teachers not only participated in workshops, but also had systematic job-embedded lab cycles, modeling, and coaching on a regular basis.
-Unfortunately, due to the complexities of the pandemic many professional development opportunities have been on hold for 2020-21 and 2021-22.
-These activities will resume in 2022-23.
-However, the district-wide focus on equity has and will continue to be at the forefront.
-Full-day workshops, regular staff meetings, parent workshops, and an equity audit advanced this work.
+Unfortunately, due to the complexities of the pandemic many professional development opportunities were on hold for 2020-21 and 2021-22.
+These activities resumed in 2022-23.
+The district-wide focus on equity has and will continue to be at the forefront.
+Full-day workshops, regular staff meetings, parent workshops (including parents of EL, BIPOC, and special education students), and an equity audit advanced this work.
+Professional development in mathematics and ELA included classroom, intervention, and special education teachers.
+Additionally, equity professional development was offered to all certificated and classified employees.
 These learning experiences were all guided by specific goals and a three-year implementation plan designed by committees.
 Additionally, all schools host two Collaborative Inquiry Visits (CIV), where all site and district administration observed classrooms to collect data on progress toward goals and provide the site principals with guidance on the next steps in continuous improvement.
-For 2022-23 CIVs will be expanded to include teachers and staff.
-Efforts in common assessments followed by systematic intervention based on data have vielded more strategic, timely, and successful intervention programs.
-This work will be expanded in 2022-23.
+For 2022-23, CIVs were expanded to include teachers and staff.
+Efforts in common assessments followed by systematic intervention based on data have yielded more strategic, timely, and successful intervention programs.
+This work was also expanded in 2022-23.
+For 2023-24, equity and CGI mathematics will continue to be focus areas.
+In addition, a word study workshop will also be a focus area to ensure that there is consistent phonics and word work instruction K-8.
+Staff development will shift from external providers to internal teacher leaders who have received additional training and have a deep understanding of these practices.